Truffled Orzo Pasta

 Instructions

-• Add the shallots and sauté for 3–4 minutes until softened.
+• In the same pot, melt the butter over medium heat.
+Add the shallot and cook for 3–4 minutes, until softened.

-• Stir in the garlic and cook for 30 seconds until fragrant.
+• Add the garlic and cook for about 1 minute, until fragrant.

-• Pour in the white wine and cook until reduced by three-quarters.
+• Pour in the white wine and cook until nearly evaporated.

-• Add the orzo and simmer for 3–4 minutes, stirring regularly, until the pasta is al dente.
+• Add the orzo and cook for 2–3 minutes, stirring regularly, until al dente.

-• Stir in the Parmesan and mix well.
-Reduce to your desired consistency.
+• Stir in the Parmesan and cook over low heat, stirring, until the sauce reaches your desired consistency.

-• Taste and adjust seasoning with salt and additional truffle oil if desired.
+• Taste and adjust with salt and more truffle oil if needed.

 Notes